 The board is plugged into a PCIe slot that it is not compatible with.
-Please plug the board into a compatible slot.
+Please plug the board into a x8 or x16 Gen 2 PCIs slot.

 If SysReg shows an error message and does not run or no boards appears in SysReg, or only some of your boards appear in SysReg, or boards are marked as "Missing":